getodk/docs/docs/central-submissions.rst

 Downloading submissions with Power BI or Excel
 ----------------------------------------------

-Central provides an OData feed that Power BI or Excel can use to pull data into ODK at (pretty much) the click of a button.
+Central provides an OData feed that Power BI or Excel can use to pull data from ODK at (pretty much) the click of a button.

 ..  youtube:: CDycTI-8TOc
    :width: 100%